 Macaroni & Cauliflower Soup

 • 4 ounces fettuccini pasta or linguini or spaghetti

-• Asiago or pecorino cheese for grating on top
+• Asiago or pecorino cheese for grating on top, optional

+Macaroni & Cauliflower Soup